RayHightower/rayhightower.github.com/source/_posts/2013-06-22-preparing-for-parallella-64-cores-installing-go-on-mac-os-x.markdown

 export PATH=$PATH:$GOROOT/bin
 export GOPATH=~/Code/gocode
 ```
-Note: I'm using the default <code>GOROOT</code> variable, but your <code>GOPATH</code> variable may differ from mine.
-I store all of my source code in a subdirectory of my home directory:<code>~/Code</code>.
+Note: I'm using the default <code>GOROOT</code> variable, but your <code>GOPATH</code> may differ from mine.
+I store all of my source code in a subdirectory of home:<code>~/Code</code>.
 My complete Go directory structure is given below.
 By looking at my structure, you can adjust these steps to fit your system.</li>
 <br/>
 <li>Tell your terminal session to recognize the new environmental variables.
 You can either restart terminal, or if your environmental variables are in <code>~/.bash_profile</code> like mine, you can do the following:</li>